-As we begin the resumption of some of our services, including elective surgeries, we are still implementing several safety measures in alignment with the NH Department of Health and Human Services and Dartmouth-Hitchcock Health.
+As we see a rise in cases in our region, we encourage you to check back regularly for updates.
+We continue to implement several safety measures in alignment with the NH Department of Health and Human Services and Dartmouth-Hitchcock Health.

 Important updates and information in this section:

 - In-patient Visitation/Visitor Restrictions

 - Additional Information about COVID-19

 COVID-19 Community Food, Support & Wellness Resources

 Click here for information on virtual exercise classes, virtual support groups, stress coping tools for parents and children, community food and support resources and much more!

 As part of our effort to keep patients and staff healthy, we are asking screening questions of patients and visitors at all NLH and Newport Health Center entrances.
 Everyone entering the building will be required to wear a mask.
 A fresh hospital/clinic-issued medical mask will be offered.